Steen Haakon Hansen – Denmark

 “Steen Haakon Hansen is a good fellow.
 I know him well (I first met him forty years ago).
 He is well qualified to teach the methods that I have developed.
 He is an excellent performer.
 I have no hesitation in recommending him.” — Keith Johnstone

-I continue to get training from Keith and other Impro teachers like Shawn Kinley.
-My interest in simple clown (and its connection to Mask) continues to develop and I have worked with clown teachers and performers: Aitor Basauri and Felipe Ortiz.
-In 2016 I completed a ten-month round the world trip with the masks teaching and performing in Columbia, Peru, Brazil, New Zealand, Hong Kong and Japan.
-Last year the mask showed up in Turkey and Israel as well and this year they are off to Romania.
+In 2016 Steve completed a six-month round the world trip with the masks, teaching and performing in Columbia, Peru, Brazil, New Zealand, Hong Kong and Japan.
+Last year the mask showed up in Turkey and Israel as well and this year they were off to Romania.

 Dan O’Connor is the co-founder and Producing Artistic Director of Impro Theatre.
 For Impro, he is the director of Chekhov UnScripted and the co-director of Jane Austen UnScripted, Fairytales UnScripted, The Western UnScripted, Shakespeare UnScripted and Sondheim UnScripted.
 Collectively, these shows have been performed at The Broad Stage, Oregon Shakespeare Festival, Laguna Playhouse, North Coast Repertory, Falcon Theatre, Carrie Hamilton Theatre at The Pasadena Playhouse, Odyssey Theatre, Theatre Asylum and Impro Studio, among many others.